The Move from Industry 3.0 to 4.0 in Baby Steps

 Business Requirements:

-Product/service digitalization is not just a technology initiative—it’s an organizational shift.
+Product/service digitalization is not just a technology initiative, it’s an organizational shift.
 It demands a new mindset about what your product is, how it evolves, and how value is delivered over time.
-It also requires collaboration across functions that traditionally worked in sequence—engineering, IT, product management, marketing, and service—now operating together in a continuous loop of delivery, feedback, and improvement.
+It also requires collaboration across functions that traditionally worked in sequence.
+Engineering, IT, product management, marketing, and service now all operating together in a continuous loop of delivery, feedback, and improvement.

 • Customer-Centric Culture: Teams must prioritize end-user outcomes, focusing on real-world value, usability, and support rather than internal assumptions.